Integrating Ezidebit with Salesforce using Chargent

 Testing Direct Debit Transactions

 For Direct Debit, it’s important the Australian Bank Account BSB number should be entered in the Bank Routing Number field in Salesforce.
+Account Number can be any random string of 9 digits.

 The BSB (Bank-State-Branch) Number is a six-digit numerical code that identifies an individual branch of an Australian financial institution.
-The BSB Number is a primary idenifier in both the Australian Paper Clearing System (APCS) and Bulk Electronic Clearing System (BECS) payment systems.
+The BSB Number is a primary identifier in both the Australian Paper Clearing System (APCS) and Bulk Electronic Clearing System (BECS) payment systems.
 To perform a money transfer, the BSB Number is necessary—along with the bank account number of the recipient.

 When a transaction occurs between Chargent and the Ezidebit gateway, a new transaction record is created in Salesforce.
 The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page (or Opportunities or Cases, if you are using those packages).
 See the figure above.